IhabMortada/data-visualization/README.md

 2. Backend Setup:
    - Navigate to the project directory in your terminal to the backend folder.
    - Install the dependencies by running the command: `npm install`.
-   - Start the development server with the command: `npm start` or `nodemon Server`.
+   - Start the development server with the command: `npm start` or `nodemon server`.
    - The server will run by default on `http://localhost:3008` (if you want to change it, you should update it as well in `frontend/config.js`).

 3. Frontend Setup: